ckmcknight/project-euler/README.md

 # project-euler
-My solutions to many of the problems found on Project Euler
+My solutions to some of the problems found on Project Euler.

-Some focus on efficiency and others focus on solving them in creative ways
+I primarily worked in java though for some I worked in python.

+The way I approached these problems were:
+    1. If the problem seemed trivial I brute forced it.
+    2. For more difficult / time consuming problems I approached in a more efficient manner.
+    3. Some I tried a more creative approach even if it was not the most efficient.